usnistgov/NISTIR-8112/NISTIR_Use_Cases.md

 #### Privacy Considerations

 In this use case, some metadata elements with privacy implications, such as `provider`, are necessary for the transaction.
 Since this must be included, it’s important to ensure that Jane is aware of the fact that her information is being transferred as metadata in transactions.
-By gaining express consent from Jane before releasing her veteran status (as required by the authorization policy), Jane is notified of the transfer of this attribute value, and she gives her permission for the transfer.
+By gaining explicit consent from Jane before releasing her veteran status (as required by the authorization policy), Jane is notified of the transfer of this attribute value, and she gives her permission for the transfer.
 Other metadata elements with privacy implications, such as `origin`, are not needed in this transaction, technically or policy-wise.
 Thus, they should be excluded since they’re not necessary and their inclusion would potentially reveal a broad profile of Jane (e.g., related to her associations with certain organizations).

 #### Suggested Attribute Value Metadata